-The team at Process Street has created the following eleven super-powered checklists to help you with your human resource planning:
+Process Street has created eleven super-powered checklists to help you with your human resource planning:

-In a nutshell, training aims to improve workforce competency to increase productivity and reach organizational goals.
-Preparing an annual, company-wide training plan is, therefore, a detailed and complex process.
+The training plan aims to improve workforce competency to increase productivity and reach organizational goals.
+Preparing an annual, company-wide training plan is a detailed and complex process.

 Our training plan template will make it easy for you.
-It will identify who, within the company, needs to be trained, when they should be trained, and what they need to be trained in, whilst ensuring alignment with your organizational goals.
+It will identify who needs to be trained, when they should be trained, and what they need to be trained in.
+It also ensures alignment with your organizational goals.

 Employee evaluation form

 Employee evaluations exist to make sure there is clear communication between employers and employees about performance levels.
-The process boosts morale, and therefore performance, and identifies areas of weakness, which can inform your HR strategy, gap analysis, and training plans.
+The process boosts morale and identifies areas of weakness.
+These can inform your HR strategy, gap analysis, and training plans.

 We also have this performance review template which you can use as an alternative.